GerardWassink/CPM_stuff/docs/README.md

 A net search led me to [Z80Asm for Windows](http://www.trs-80emulators.com/z80disasm/).
 It is worth checking it out!
 The free version has a few restrictions (see the bottom of the linked page above).
 The paid version can produce Z80 \*.com files, that can be run on the RC2014 Z80 CP/M computer.

+As you know, printing out a web page does not necessarily lead to nice printable text.
+So I made a version that is.
+I contacted Matthwe Reed, the author of the program, and received his permission to share the file.
+Of course, all contents of this document is copyright © 1997-2022 by Matthew Reed, all rights reserved.